eBay/akutan/docs/kafka.md

 This command helps with determining which broker is the current leader (all reads and writes go to the leader):

-> \~/kafka/bin/kafka-topics.sh --zookeeper localhost:2181 --topic beam
+> \~/kafka/bin/kafka-topics.sh --zookeeper localhost:2181 --topic akutan
 > --describe

 ### Kafka read benchmark